-The Knot says the wedding gift part of that equation varies depending on your relationship with the couple.
-Think: from $50-$75 for a coworker or distant relative to $100-$150 for a close relative or friend.
+The dollar amount depends on your relationship with the couple.
+For the wedding gift, the Knot suggests $50-$75 for a coworker or distant relative and $100-$150 for a close relative or friend.
 But let your budget be the final say.

 You might be able to spend a little less by going in with friends on a bigger gift from the couple’s registry.
 Be the KitchenAid hero your friend needs.
 Speaking of registries, make sure to check them out early before all the reasonably priced options are gone and you’re stuck with $200 bird-shaped salt and pepper shakers.

+Demand is up post-pandemic, so expect airfare and other travel costs to continue rising this year.
 Look for savings by checking out group rates at hotels and for flights.
 Yep, that’s a thing.
-Many of the major airlines (Delta, United, American, JetBlue) offer discounted flights if you’re flying with 8-10 friends.
+Many of the major airlines (Delta, United, American) offer discounted flights if you’re flying with 8-10 friends.
 Try calling the airline if you can’t find a form to fill out online.

 Relatable.
 But something borrowed doesn’t just apply to the bride.
 Ask a friend to look through her closet instead of buying something new.
 Or try renting.

-A busy wedding season doesn’t mean you have to break up with your budget.
+Wedding season may be back, but that doesn’t mean you have to break up with your budget.
 A little planning and smart booking strategies can go a long way.
 So you and your money can live happily ever after.